HUMAN-MACHINE INTERACTION

 - HMI systems for behaviour understanding

 In particular we study electroencephalographic, electromyographic, photoplethysmographic, and galvanic skin response physiological data acquired through wearable and portable devices.
+Moreover we are particularly interested in speech analysis and on the emotions conveyed in verbal communication.

 Brain-Computer Interfaces